-The small coastal town of Mui Ne in Vietnam is most famous or its Saharaesque sand dunes, but it is also home to the Fairy Stream Mui Ne.
+The small coastal town of Mui Ne in Vietnam is most famous for its Saharaesque sand dunes, but it’s also home to the beautiful Fairy Stream Mui Ne.

-WHERE TO FIND THE FAIRY STREAM MUI NE
+WHERE IS THE FAIRY STREAM MUI NE?

-Mui Ne is located on the Southeast coast of Vietnam.
-From Ho Chi Minh city, you can take a bus directly to Mui Ne and the journey takes 4.5 hours.
+Fairy Stream is located in Mui Ne on the Southeast coast of Vietnam.
+From Ho Chi Minh city, you can take a bus directly to Mui Ne and the journey takes approximately 4.5 hours.

 ARRIVING AT THE FAIRY STREAM MUI NE